 This course will focus on the comprehensive framework of criteria for the evaluation of reports of nursing research.
 The framework will incorporate the components of conceptual, theoretical and empirical structures for nursing research.
 The course focus will be on evaluation and synthesis of research rather than the conduct of original research.

-Prerequisites & Notes Offered: Spring, Summer, Fall Semester (online) Credits: 3
+Prerequisites & Notes Offered: Fall (online), Spring, and Summer semesters

 NURS 606 - Research Capstone Advisement